Introduction

 If you're not getting the results you expect:

-Review your prompt: Make sure it's specific and uses positive language describing what you want, not what to avoid
+Review your prompt: Make sure it's specific and describes what you want to see

-Add context: Include details about lighting, mood, style, and the overall aesthetic you're aiming fore
+Add context: Include details about lighting, mood, style, and the overall aesthetic you're aiming for

 Simplify: Break complex edits into multiple simple edits